Monday, September 02, 2024

 Today's Christianity would be laughed at for making that kind of claim.
 In fact, today's Christianity would be laughed at if they attempted to make any of the claims that the early Christians made.
 But the Romans were not laughing.
 They knew it was true.

 You CANNOT be a Christian and serve in the military!!!
 You are doing the very things Jesus and the early Christians of the first three centuries opposed.
 History is replete with their stories, from both the mouths of Christians and of their antagonists.
-If they became Christians while in the military, they sought to do something else that did not violate their conscience or to leave the military.
+If they became Christians while in the military, they sought to leave the military or to do something else that did not violate their conscience.
 If they became Christians outside of the military, they never sought to join the military.
 Many professing American Christians are confused and have divided allegiance.
 They are serving America unbiblically, doing the very things Jesus was against, while trying to claim they belong to Jesus' Kingdom of peace.
 The American military asks you to use force upon and/or violence against others.
 Jesus commands you to "Love one another, just as I have loved you," to "Love your neighbour as yourself," and to "Love your enemies, do good to those who hate you, bless those who curse you, pray for those who mistreat you."
 You cannot serve two masters, Christian!
 Choose this day whom you will serve!